Illinois Governor Signs Sweeping Bill to Remove Medical Cannabis Cards From Police Database

-With recreational consumers not being subject to such scrutiny, the amendment levels the field in restoring privacy rights for all consumers regardless of whether they choose to use cannabis in a recreational or medical context.
+With recreational consumers not being subject to such scrutiny, the In cannabis cultivation, amendments refer to additional mate... levels the field in restoring privacy rights for all consumers regardless of whether they choose to use cannabis in a recreational or medical context.

 Equally importantly, the proposed amendment restores the age requirement for minor patients to be able to consume inhalable forms medical cannabis.
 Previously, consumers under the age of 21 were going to be prohibited from consuming all forms of cannabis except for infused products (such as RSO and edibles).
 They were also prohibited from purchasing any other forms of usable cannabis.
 The proposed amendment will reduce the age restriction for the use of inhalable and other usable forms of cannabis to those under the age of 18.
 This will once again allow medical patients from the ages of 18-21 to purchase other forms of usable cannabis products.

 According to Patient Advocate and Legislative Liason Sandy Champion,